logicalclocks/feature-store-api/docs/hopsworksai/aws/restrictive_permissions.md

 ## Step 3: Set permissions of the cross-account role

 During the account setup for Hopsworks.ai, you were asked to create and provide a cross-account role.
-If you don’t remember which role you used then you can find it Settings/Account Settings in Hopsworks.ai.
+If you don’t remember which role you used then you can find it in Settings/Account Settings in Hopsworks.ai.
 Edit this role in the AWS Management Console and overwrite the existing inline policy with the following policy.

 Note that you have to replace `[INSTANCE_PROFILE_NAME]` and `[VPC_ID]` for multiple occurrences in the given policy.